 In the book I Can See Your Lips Moving: The History and Art of Ventriloquism, author Valentine Vox writes that the roots of ventriloquism lay in necromancy.
 It was believed that ventriloquists channeled the spirit of the dead through holes in their body via nostrils, ears, mouth and anus.
-Biblical law specifically forbids necromancy as is written in Deuteronomy: “To seek truth from the dead is abhorred by God” and punishable by death (Leviticus).
+Biblical law specifically forbids necromancy as is written in Deuteronomy: “To seek truth from the dead is abhorred by God” and is punishable by death.

 Early ventriloquists sought to convince people their practice was religious in nature.
-At the Temple of Apollo in Delphi, the Pythia (high priestess) translated the strange utterances from her mouth as if they were prophecies from the gods.
+At the Temple of Apollo in Delphi, the Pythia (high priestess) translated strange utterances from her mouth as if they were prophecies from the gods.
 Centuries later, ventriloquists were consulted as a means of speaking with lost loved ones.